bhackel/portfolio/content/posts/1755723723180-Water-Softener-Automation/index.md

 Future goals include redirecting waste water to a toilet reservoir, improving salt dissolving in the brine tank, and automating salt addition.

-Other features I would prefer would be using USB-C PD to get 12V power instead of the massive external power supply that the current design uses.
+Another feature I would like to add is USB-C PD to get 12V power instead of the massive external power supply that the current design uses.